lichenma/Javalon/README.md

 **Local Hosting:**

-Otherwise Navigate to the `TicTacToe` folder, ensure gradle is installed and run the following:
+Otherwise Navigate to the `Javalon` folder, ensure gradle is installed and run the following:
 ```
 gradle bootrun
 ```